Looking out for a day care facility for your child? Here's a safety checklist you need to go through first

-Working moms, career-oriented families, demanding work schedules and a child - things that would not fit well if it weren’t for day care facilities.
+Working moms, career-oriented families, demanding work schedules and a child - things that would not fit well if it weren't for day care facilities.
 Their increasing popularity can be attributed to the fact that they allow more than just time-off to the parents.
-With activities that keep children engaged for a long time, day care centres have an environment that promotes good learning and play.
+With activities that keep children engaged for a long time, daycare centers have an environment that promotes good learning and play.
 They also help them make friends with other children and caretakers.
-With all these benefits on offer, the possibilities to grow socially, physically and cognitively are immense for your child!
+With all these benefits on offer, the possibilities to grow socially, physically, and cognitively are immense for your child!

-With all its dangling carrots, choosing a good day care centre for your child still remains a daunting task because, in the end, it all comes down to what gives you one hundred per cent satisfaction about your child’s well-being, other than keeping him with yourself, of course.
+With all its dangling carrots, choosing a good daycare center for your child still remains a daunting task because, in the end, it all comes down to what gives you one hundred percent satisfaction about your child's well-being, other than keeping him with yourself, of course.

 Needless to say, safety takes the top position on the priority list.
 Frauds and crimes in the childcare business might result in parents having major trust issues and rightly so.
 If you're leaving your child in the care of another person for a good number of hours during the day, assure yourself of the potential and implied sources of physical and mental danger.

-• Does the centre have a valid license to operate?
+Does the center have a valid license to operate?

 With no knowledge of what children touch and play with and what they try to put in their mouths, it is best to disinfect just about every corner of the place, especially the playrooms, toys, washrooms, door handles, etc.